-Scientists often do not distinguish between the external dose of radiation than we receive internally when we inhale or consume a radioactive material.
+Scientists often do not distinguish between the external dose of radiation that we receive internally when we inhale or consume radioactive material.

-This is misleading since, as mentioned by the former secretary of the European Commission on Risk from Radiation is like comparing beeing warm next to the fire with swallowing hot coals! .
+This is misleading since, as mentioned by the former secretary of the European Commission on Risk from Radiation is like comparing being warm next to the fire with swallowing hot coals! .

-A characteristic of many radioactive materials is the long half-life ie the time required for a radioactive element to lose 50% of its energy.
-These materials remain radioactive million years.
+A characteristic of many radioactive materials is the long half-life ie. the time required for a radioactive element to lose 50% of its energy.
+These materials remain radioactive for millions of years.

-Unlike radioactive elements with much shorter half-lives (usually released into the atmosphere from nuclear accidents), emit more radiation in a shorter period and affect more the cells of specific organs.
+Unlike radioactive elements with much shorter half-lives (usually released into the atmosphere from nuclear accidents), which emit more radiation in a shorter period particularly and affect the cells of specific organs.

 Respectively, cesium-137 radioactive element (which accumulates in muscles and fat) and strontium-90 (which accumulates in bones) have about 30 years half-life and when consumed they significantly affect our cells for decades (strontium -97 is associated with leukemia).

-The most common unit of measurement of radioactivity is the effective dose Sievert (Sv-Sivert) depending on the type of radiation (a, b, c, X, etc.) and the amount of radation absorbed ny the human body.
-Other radiation dose unit used is the rem (PEM) where 1 rem = 0,01 Sv.
+The most common unit of measurement of radioactivity is the effective dose Sievert (Sv-Sivert) depending on the type of radiation (a, b, c, X, etc.) and the amount of radiation absorbed by the human body.
+Another radiation dose unit used is the rem (PEM) where 1 rem = 0,01 Sv.

-In many, more reliable size of the effective dose for health effects prediction is the rate of effective dose usually measured in measured in mSv / h (micro sivert per hour).
+For many, a more reliable way of predicting possible health effects is to measure the rate of effective dose in mSv / h (micro sivert per hour).

 High radiation dose values retained for longer are obviously more dangerous for humans.

-Typical examples are the high levels of radiation following a nuclear accident which can be retained in an area for years.
+A typical example are high levels of radiation following a nuclear accident which can be retained in an area for years.

 What are the health effects of radiation exposure?

-The Scientific Committee of the United Nations on the Effects of Atomic Radiation (UNSCEAR) explains in detail the mechanism of action of ionizing radiation:
+The Scientific Committee of the United Nations on the Effects of Atomic Radiation (UNSCEAR) explainsthe mechanism responsible for ionizing radiation in detail:

 "When radiation passes through material, it causes ionization which can damage chemical structures.
 If the material in question is biological material (such as the cells that make up human organs and tissues) and if the damage occurs to critical chemicals within the cells (such as the DNA molecules making up the chromosomes within the cell nucleus), the cell itself can be damaged.